yonasBSD/myth/docs/en/guide/assets-animation.md

 ```

 ::: warning ⚠️ Beware of Async Timing Pitfalls
-During the first few frames after startup, it is normal for a model to not have finished its GPU upload.
-Any logic that strictly depends on geometry data existing immediately (skinning, shadow culling, AABB computation) should be guarded by an `Option` or readiness check, otherwise you'll get subtle bugs like flickering, shadow tearing, or exploding skeletons.
+During the first few frames after startup, models may not have finished uploading to the GPU.
+Be sure to perform readiness checks to avoid subtle bugs like flickering or shadow tearing.
 See [Async Asset Pipeline](/en/architecture/asset-pipeline) for details.
 :::

 ## 3. Playing Animations